react-auth-kit/react-auth-kit/docs/signout.md

 ## Sign Out using Higher Order Component

-Sign In using Higher Order Component using `withSignOut`.
+Sign Out using Higher Order Component using `withSignOut`.

 Add the `withSignOut` HOC and call the `this.props.signOut` function inside the component